YeseniaDS/UT-Austin-SDS385-Big-Data/Project/README.md

 Operations Research and Industrial Engineering

 **This is our final [project](http://rpubs.com/leexiner/bigdata-final-project) for the Fall 2017 class [SDS 385: Statistical Models for Big Data](https://github.com/jgscott/SDS385) taught by [Professor James Scott](http://jgscott.github.io/).
-The project is published in RPubs with the link http://rpubs.com/leexiner/bigdata-final-project.**
+The project has been published in RPubs with the link http://rpubs.com/leexiner/bigdata-final-project.**

 **Impementation and results of the Python code can be found in the folder: ````MNIST.ipynb````, ````NotMNIST.ipynb````, and ````Softmax_regression.ipynb````.**